stelzinga/MF/Management_Framework-Appendix.md

 The last phase of a Project is the closure.
 The purpose is to formally halt the contribution of resources to the Project, and validate that the deliverables have been achieved (fully or partially).
 The closure of a Project also aids in learning from the successes and mistakes of the Project.
 This in turn will enhance the next Project the PM and the members of the Project will work on.

 ### Project Hierarchy
 As indicated above, Projects are often divided in smaller chunks each with clear deliverables, the total of which is "The Project".
-The following hierarchy is used in this note, but it is perfectly possible to have variations:
+The following hierarchy is used in this note, but it is possible to have variations:
 - Project
     - Stream
         - Action

 ### Project Priority
 Inevitably, Projects often have a certain level of priority attached to it.
 One way of managing this is through a *Project Priority* with the following values (in brackets the MSS values): Critical (0-Crit), High (1- High), Medium (2-Med) and Low (3-Low).
-By keeping the number of priorities low, it remains manageable.
-Often they are color coded: Red, Amber, Yellow, Green or Black, Red, Amber, Yellow.
+By keeping the number of priorities low, Project Management remains manageable.
+Often they are color coded e.g., Red, Amber, Yellow, Green.
 Project Priority is determined by the beneficiary of the Project.
 However, and particularly if the Project Manager has many Projects to manage, the tendency will be for each Beneficiary to say their Project is the most important and should thus have the highest Priority.
-This is where the Priority Guidelines come in!
+This is where the Priority Guidelines come in.

 ### Priority Guidelines
 The main idea is to delimit the criteria for a Project (and Stream, Action) to appear under a priority.
 The result of below approach, is that at the *start* of the Roadmap, see [## Roadmap] Projects should be having priority High or Low and that during the year some Projects can appear in Critical, and Medium.
 The duration of a Roadmap is deemed a year, but have a longer or shorter cycle.
 Similar guidelines apply to Streams and Tasks within the Project if they have been defined.

 Note that above approach depends on how Resources are managed.
 It is possible that a Venture keeps some slack in their Project assignments to be able to cope with new Projects arriving during the year.
 The availability or not of such Resources will mostly change in priority Medium.

 0-Crit
 Applies only to non-planned Projects, i.e., not part of the Roadmap.
 Such un-planned work can only be done for two type of Goals: Secure the Venture and Protect the Venture.
-The reason is that growing or optimising a Venture (Goal = gro or opt) is not something that comes unplanned.
-There should be very few of such unplanned Projects.
+The reason is that growing or optimising a Venture (Goal = gro or opt) is not something that should come unplanned.
+There should be very few unplanned Projects.
 Priority Critical supersedes all existing Projects.
-So the number of Projects with this priority should be kept close to 0, and there can be only as many as required to Protect or Secure a Venture on short term.
-In most cases Critical Projects emanate from specific demands or opportunities from the Environment e.g. Regulators, from senior Management or internal Suppliers in control functions, or alternatively by self-identified major zones or risk that were unknown until recently.
+So the number of Projects with this priority should be kept close to nil, and there can be only as many as required to Protect or Secure a Venture on short term.
+In most cases Critical Projects emanate from specific demands or opportunities from the Environment e.g., Regulators, from senior Management or internal Suppliers in control functions, or alternatively by self-identified major zones or risk that were unknown until recently.

 1-High
 This priority should be given to those Projects planned for this years' Roadmap.
 This priority can also be given to Projects that appear during the year, and that if they would have been known about at the start of the Roadmap, they would have been in the Roadmap.
 This may, however, mean that other Priority 1-High Projects need to be reclassified!
 Declassifying existing Projects' priority depends on a) whether existing High Projects were completed before their deadline and b) Resources, which may have increased.